tfabris/BlueGigaEmpeg/README.md

     - Get the latest version of the BlueGigaEmpeg.ino source code as described in the ["Updating firmware"](#updating-firmware) section.
-Edit the BlueGigaEmpeg.ino code file.
+Edit the BlueGigaEmpeg.ino sketch file.
 Locate the variable "autoReconnectMode", change it from 1 to 2, and save the file.

-    - Re-upload the code to the Arduino as described in the ["Updating firmware"](#updating-firmware) section, then press the RESET/PAIR button and re-pair with your stereo after doing it.
+    - Re-upload the sketch to the Arduino as described in the ["Updating firmware"](#updating-firmware) section, then press the RESET/PAIR button and re-pair with your stereo after doing it.